 For those of you looking to fly your drone in the United States, there are a few rules you need to follow.
 One of the most difficult to figure out is where you can fly legally, and how to get authorization to do so.
 There are airspace maps you can look at, then get authorization through a tool called LAANC.

 There are only a handful of apps that can help you request airspace authorization through LAANC to fly in controlled airspace, and here they are.

 Do I need authorization to fly my drone?

-The simple answer is that, yes, if you plan to fly in controlled airspace, you will need authorization to fly before you take off.
-We use a tool called LAANC to request and receive the authorization, it’s fast, fairly easy and free.
+The simple answer is that, yes, if you plan to fly your drone in controlled airspace, you will need authorization to fly before you take off.
+We use a tool called LAANC to request and receive the authorization, it’s fast, fairly easy, and free.
 LAANC is the back-end technology, you can submit a paper request to the FAA, but the automated system will require an app.

 Before you download an app, you can check out our airspace map, powered by Airmap, to see how things are in your area.
 The interactive map will show you where you can and cannot fly.
 Of course, the Airmap app, which is in the list below, offers the same research, but also offers the tools to get authorization, so this map is simply a reference point.